 ETAPS conferences accept two types of contributions: research papers and tool demonstration papers.
 Both types will appear in the proceedings and have presentations during the conference.

-and be submitted electronically in pdf through the Easychair author interface of the respective conference.
+Papers must be submitted electronically in pdf through the EasyChair submission interfaces of the individual conferences.

 Submissions not adhering to the specified format and length may be rejected immediately.

-Additional material intended for reviewers but not for publication in the final version - for example, details of proofs - may be placed in a clearly marked appendix that is not included in the page limit.
-ETAPS reviewers are at liberty to ignore appendices and papers must be understandable without them.
+Different ETAPS 2012 conferences have different page limits.
+Specifically, FASE, FOSSACS and TACAS have a page limit of 15 pages, whereas CC, ESOP and POST have a page limit of 20 pages.
+Additional material intended for the referee but not for publication in the final version - for example details of proofs - may be placed in a clearly marked appendix that is not included in the page limit.
+ETAPS referees are at liberty to ignore appendices, and papers must be understandable without them.

 TACAS solicits not only regular research papers, but also case study papers.

 Tool demonstration submissions for CC/ESOP/FASE/POST should consist of two parts:

 The first part, at most 4 pages, should describe the tool presented.
 Please include the URL of the tool (if available) and provide information that illustrates the maturity and robustness of the tool (this part will be included in the proceedings).